darrenldl/ProVerif-ATP/README.md

 - `proverif2.00/`

   - This is a modified copy of ProVerif version 2.00.
 We intend to submit the modifications to the original authors for integrations later on.
-We license our modifications using the exact same license (GPL) used by ProVerif 2.00.
+We license our modifications using the [exact same GPL license](http://prosecco.gforge.inria.fr/personal/bblanche/proverif/LICENSEGPL) used by ProVerif 2.00.
+  - However, please note that this is not the final copy we intend to submit to the authors, as we are not completely certain if all modifications are actually safe, and we will need to discuss with the authors prior to submitting any patches etc.

 - `examples/`